KannonZenetism/zenetism-field-physics/the-zenetist-canon/ethical-praxis/veganism-ahimsa-and-the-tragedy-of-embodied-hunger.md

 It distinguishes embodied constraint from defended consumption.

-Where animal consumption is unnecessary, appeals to health, habit, or practicality should not be used to make another being's death disappear from view.
+Where animal consumption is unnecessary, appeals to health, habit, or practicality should not make another being's death disappear from view.

 ---